A Diverse Exploration in Indonesia

 What would you think of when speaking of Indonesia?
-Is it the world's biggest lizard, Komodo dragon, some relaxing moments in the elegant resorts of Bali, or the fiery volcano that may erupt at any moment?
-With over 17000 islands sprawling out over the equator, Indonesia is home to a large population and varieties of landscapes.
+Is it the world's biggest lizard, the Komodo dragon, some relaxing moments in the elegant resorts of Bali, or the fiery volcano that may erupt at any moment?
+With over 17000 islands sprawling out over the equator, Indonesia is home to a large population and a variety of landscapes.
 In September, my colleague Wanda and I made our second exploration of this beguiling nation.
-With no leisurely sunbath on the sparkling beaches this time, we were to discover deeper into this land's jaw-dropping natural scenery and got a wider perspective of this island country's vastness and diversity.
+With no leisurely sunbathing on the sparkling beaches this time, we were to discover deeper into this land's jaw-dropping natural scenery and get a wider perspective of this island country's vastness and diversity.

-As the sky gradually turned from complete dark to cerulean, and eventually a golden light streamed through the clouds and shone on the ancient Buddhist relics.
-People found the complex hides itself among the palm trees and is surrounded by fertile paddy field, and we started to get amazed at the marvelous panoramic view of the mountains and rice terraces.
+As the sky gradually turned from completely dark to cerulean, eventually a golden light streamed through the clouds and shone on the ancient Buddhist relics.
+People found the complex hides itself among the palm trees and is surrounded by fertile paddy fields, and we started to get amazed at the marvelous panoramic view of the mountains and rice terraces.

 After enjoying the sunrise, we took an amble on the platform's walkway, our guide told us about the Buddhist legends behind those incredible stone carvings, and how residents in Java lived their lives 1000 years ago while we were walking by the vivid and story-telling reliefs.

 It's the best time to admire Borobudur in the early morning, with fewer tourists and much cooler temperatures, as well as the marvelous stone art, which makes the relics a wonderful choice for photographing.

 The Borobudur Is A Great Place for Photographing